ray-project/ray/doc/source/tune.rst

-Ray.tune: Hyperparameter Optimization Framework
+Ray Tune: Hyperparameter Optimization Framework
 ===============================================

-This document describes Ray.tune, a hyperparameter tuning framework for long-running tasks such as RL and deep learning training.
+This document describes Ray Tune, a hyperparameter tuning framework for long-running tasks such as RL and deep learning training.
 It has the following features:

 -  Early stopping algorithms such as `Median Stopping Rule <https://research.google.com/pubs/pub46180.html>`__ and `HyperBand <https://arxiv.org/abs/1603.06560>`__.